 Nesting during pregnancy: Recommendations

 Nesting during pregnancy is not harmful to your nor your baby.
 However, there are some precautions you will want to take.
 Avoid lifting heavy objects.
-Let someone else climb the ladders, your equilibrium and balance changes during pregnancy and you don’t want to risk a fall.
+Let someone else climb the ladders, since your equilibrium and balance changes during pregnancy and you don’t want to risk a fall.

 Do what you must, but don’t wear yourself out.
 Get as much rest as possible and save your energy for giving birth and taking care of your new baby when she arrives.